These sourdough cheese scones are tender and cheesy with a hint of fresh chives. They're a great use for discard sourdough starter.

 - Stir in the grated cheese and chopped chives

 - Add in the sourdough discard starter and half the milk.
-Fold it together and add in the rest of the milk, or as much as is needed to create a slighly sticky and shaggy dough.
+Fold it together and add in the rest of the milk, or as much as is needed to create a slightly sticky and shaggy dough.

 - Lift up the bottom third of the dough and bring it into the middle.
 Bring down the top third of the dough and fold this over, like you're folding a pamphlet.